Yangtze Delta

-The Yangtze Delta or Yangtze River Delta (YRD (Note: zh)), once known as the Shanghai Economic Zone, is a megalopolis generally comprising most parts of Shanghai, southern Jiangsu, northern Zhejiang, and southern Anhui.
-The area lies in the heart of the Jiangnan region (literally meaning "south of the Yangtze"), where the Yangtze drains into the East China Sea.
-Historically, the fertile delta fed much of China's population, allowing cities and commerce to flourish.
-Today, it is one of China's most important metropolitan areas and is home to China's financial center, as well being as a tourist destination and a hub for manufacturing ranging from textile to automaking.
-In 2024, the Yangtze Delta had a GDP of approximately US$4.7 trillion (about the same size as Germany).
+The Yangtze Delta or Yangtze River Delta (YRD; 长江三角洲 (Chángjiāng Sānjiǎozhōu) or 长三角 (Chángsānjiǎo) for short), is a geographic, cultural, and economic region of China, generally considered to comprise the Direct-administered municipality of Shanghai, Southern Jiangsu, Northern Zhejiang, and parts of southern Anhui.
+The area lies in the heart of the historical Jiangnan region (literally meaning "south of the Yangtze"), where the Yangtze drains into the East China Sea.
+Historically, the fertile delta fed large populations, allowing cities and commerce to flourish.
+Today, it is one of China's most heavily urbanised regions, home to over 123 million people, and is sometimes considered a megalopolis, due to the number, proximity, size and interconnectedness of its urban areas.
+The Yangtze Delta is home to China's most important financial center, Shanghai, and is a global hub for manufacturing of varied goods ranging from textiles to vehicles.
+In 2024 the Yangtze Delta region had a GDP of approximately US$3.2 trillion (about the same size as France), making up approximately 17% of China's total GDP.

-The urban buildup in the area has given rise to what may be the largest concentration of adjacent metropolitan areas in the world.
-It covers 350,000 km2 and is home to over 240 million people, about a sixth of China's population.
-With a fourth of the country's GDP, the YRD is one of the fastest growing and richest regions in East Asia.